-Certain films tend to supersede external reality with psychic reality, to disclose what lies dormant within collective consciousness.
-With broad perspective, one should trace surrealism within film rather than tracing ‘surrealist film’.
+Certain films tend to supersede external reality with psychic reality, to disclose what lies dormant within the collective consciousness.
+With a broad perspective, one should trace surrealism within the film rather than tracing ‘surrealist film’.
 The surrealist experience of cinema has become increasingly remote with time.
-Surprisingly, year 2015 saw more number of films exhibiting signs of surrealism than any year in recent history.
-Making list on surreal films is exhausting and barely rewarding task, but I’ve attempted, hoping that it may help you exploring wonders of new reality:
+Surprisingly, the year 2015 saw more number of films exhibiting signs of the surreal than any year in recent history.
+Making list on surreal films is an exhausting and barely rewarding task, but I’ve attempted, hoping that it may help you explore wonders of new reality of 2015:

-In Japanese rating system, R100 means a film classified as ‘suitable for people at least 100 years old’.
+In the Japanese rating system, R100 means a film classified as ‘suitable for people at least 100 years old’.
 R100 is a course in unexpected acts of extreme bondage with earthquakes in between.
 A lonely family man, whose wife has been paralyzed since long, goes to a mysterious sadomasochistic brothel called ‘Bondage’ to get kinky.
-He is whipped, slapped, kicked, punched and choked by 100 different dominatrices.
-Initially, the random acts of public humiliation turn him on, and he makes waves in the fountain of ecstasy, but eventually his wave of fantasy turns into life threatening tsunami of sadism.
+He is whipped, slapped, kicked, punched, and choked by 100 different dominatrices.
+Initially, the random acts of public humiliation turn him on, and he makes waves in the fountain of ecstasy, but eventually, his wave of fantasy turns into a life-threatening tsunami of sadism.
 Hitoshi Matsumoto’s surreal S&M session is wild, outrageous, and at times sickening.

-Much like its name, film remains allusive and impenetrable for its entire runtime.
+Much like its name, the film remains allusive and impenetrable for its entire runtime.
 A troop with caravans and horses gathers on exotic Moroccan mountains to shoot a film.
-The first half of movie serves as a beautifully banal documentary, in which, Rivers captures sublime beauty of shimmering landscapes with 16mm Bolex.
-As the darkness mounts, the sky beneath the earth changes its hues, reality rattles and the King of tin cans dances on the rhythm of bullets until he dissolves into eternal light.
-Partly adapted from Paul Bowles’ ‘A Distant Episode’, this quasi documentary is an outstanding achievement in observational filmmaking that inspects the myth that surrounds the mountains.
+The first half of the movie serves as a beautifully banal documentary, in which, Rivers captures the sublime beauty of shimmering landscapes with 16mm Bolex.
+As the darkness mounts, the sky beneath the earth changes its hues, reality rattles, and the King of tin cans dances on the rhythm of bullets until he dissolves into eternal light.
+Partly adapted from Paul Bowles’ ‘A Distant Episode’, this quasi-documentary is an outstanding achievement in observational filmmaking that inspects the myth that surrounds the mountains.